danielbank/PLAsTiCC/README.md

 ### Solution Statement

 A satisfactory solution to this problem will use the time-dependent light-curve data to solve a multiclass classification problem.
 There are numerous methods we can employ to achieve this.
 One might be to use a Convolutional Neural Network (CNN) where the final layer is a softmax function that yields the `Pij`.
 Another could be to use a Random Forest Classifier, as was done in the Benchmark Solution.
-Regardless of the approach chosen, we will evaluate the accuracy of the model by looking at it's confusion matrix for the test dataset.
+Regardless of the approach chosen, we will evaluate the accuracy of the model by plotting at its confusion matrix for the test dataset and comparing it to that of the naive classifier.

 ### Benchmark Model